Your test video has been declined because of audio problems with the recording?

 If you're recording with the Userbrain Google Chrome extension, make sure that the right audio input device is selected and change it to the right device if you're using an external microphone:

-If you're using the Userbrain iOS app to record your tests, start a quick test recording with another app, like the pre-installed Apple Voice Memos app and hear, if the recording works and you're clearly understandable.
+If you're using the Userbrain iOS app or Android app to record your tests, start a quick test recording with another app, like with a pre-installed Voice Memos app or audio recording app and hear if the recording works and you're clearly understandable.